 After registering in a curriculum, a student is expected to complete the work required in that curriculum within seven years.
 A student who misses three consecutive semesters must enter under the catalog in effect at the time of their re-entry.
-Exceptions to this requirement may result from actions taken by authorities higher than the University and may arise in certain cases involving teacher certification.
+Exceptions to this requirement may result from actions taken by authorities higher than the University, in certain cases involving teacher certification, and in special circumstances where the curriculum has substantially changed, and the change is approved by academic dean of said program.